How Tall Was Henry VIII of England + His 6 Wives!

 - Both Mary Queen of Scots, Reign 1542 –1567, and Mary II, Reign 1689-1694, stood at 5'11" (180.3 cm) tall.
 This is exceptionally tall for a woman of their time who averaged 5'2"-5'4".

 In contrast, the shortest ever King of England was Charles I (reigned 1625-1649) who stood 5'4" (162.6 cm) tall!

 Looking to The Future

-When Prince Charles takes the throne he won't even come close to being on the list at 5'9", but when his son Prince William eventually takes the Throne, he will be 2nd/3rd tallest on the list, overtaking Henry VII, standing at 6'3" (191 cm) tall!
+Similar to American Presidents, English monarchs tend to greatly vary in height!
+For instance, in the UK when Prince Charles takes the throne from Queen Elizabeth ii he won't even come close to being on the tallest King list at 5'9", but when his son Prince William eventually takes the Throne, he will be 2nd/3rd tallest on the list, overtaking Henry VII, standing at 6'3" (191 cm) tall!

 After King Louis XIV of France died in 1515, he was succeeded by Francois I (1515-1547).
 As the book "Henry VIII by Pollard" (2) mentions, Pasqualigo, a Venetian at Henry's court of England traveled to France and met Francois in the flesh.
 Upon his return to England, Henry summoned Pasqualigo for a conversation, and as he recounts, Henry asked: